whoophee/whoophee.github.io/about/index.md

 I'm an M.S in Computer Science graduate from [Northeastern University](https://www.ccis.northeastern.edu/).
 I earnt my Bachelor of Technology degree in Computer Science and Engineering at [National Institute of Technology - Tiruchirappalli](https://www.nitt.edu/) in 2016.

 ### Stuff I love (TL;DR)
-#### Programming
+#### Coding
-I've been programming since I was 13 years old and have maintained a love-hate relationship with it ever since.
-Competitive programming shaped my insatiable need to write clean and efficient code.
+I've been coding since I was 13 years old and have maintained a love-hate relationship with it ever since.
+Competitive coding shaped my insatiable need to write clean and efficient code.
 I've also come to believe that my experience with this art greatly moulded my perspective of life.

 #### [Dota 2](http://www.dota2.com/play/)
-I've been <del>programming</del> playing Dota 2 since I was <del>13</del> 19 years old and have maintained a love-hate relationship with it ever since. <del> Competitive programming</del> Gaming shaped my insatiable need to <del>write clean and efficient code</del> perform consistently and communicate effectively.
+I've been <del>coding</del> playing Dota 2 since I was <del>13</del> 19 years old and have maintained a love-hate relationship with it ever since. <del> Competitive coding</del> Gaming shaped my insatiable need to <del>write clean and efficient code</del> perform consistently and communicate effectively.
 I've also come to believe that my experience with this art greatly moulded my perspective of life.

-On a more serious note, much like programming, Dota 2 involves a challenging learning curve and a need for constant improvement.
+On a more serious note, much like coding, Dota 2 involves a challenging learning curve and a need for constant improvement.
 Also, the instant gratification always helped.

 #### Music
 *"Music, at its essence, is what gives us memories.
 And the longer a song has existed in our lives, the more memories we have of it." - Stevie Wonder*